Digital repatriation: Sípnuuk

 Launched in 2016, Sípnuuk originally started as a food security archive, with the intention of expanding to cover different topics important to the Karuk people.
 Even though they have maintained their culture and knowledge orally, the Karuk people recognized the importance of having a digital archive to gain sovereignty over their cultural heritage.
-Sípnuuk now has additional items pertaining to Karuk language, culture, skills, and traditional knowledge.
+Sípnuuk now has additional items pertaining to the Karuk language, culture, skills, and traditional knowledge.

-There is an effort to gain authority over Karuk cultural heritage both inside and outside of their community.
+There is an effort to gain authority over Karuk's cultural heritage both inside and outside of their community.
 The Sípnuuk staff work with families within their community to make recommendations about how to care for materials and also to get descriptive metadata directly from families donating knowledge or items to the archive.
 Because the Karuk people have complete control and authority over their digital archive, they can decide what metadata to use and how they want the public to access or use their materials.
-Having controlled vocabulary specific to their culture lets them include the names of items and places in both Karuk and English.
-To manage who has access to culturally sensitive materials located in Sípnuuk, a review committee appointed by the Karuk Tribal Council handles the requests of sensitive materials.
+Having a controlled vocabulary specific to their culture lets them include the names of items and places in both Karuk and English.
+To manage who has access to culturally sensitive materials located in Sípnuuk, a review committee appointed by the Karuk Tribal Council handles the requests for sensitive materials.
 The person or family requesting access to the material must sign a legal document once they are approved, outlining what they can and cannot do with access to the item or information.

 Passamaquoddy Peoples' Knowledge Portal

 The Passamaquoddy digital archive was created in 2014 and took advantage of the Mukurtu software.
 The project originally started in the 1980s with the translation of wax cylinder recordings of the Passamaquoddy people made in 1890.
 By having these recordings digitally repatriated, the Passamaquoddy people were able to reconnect with their ancestors and learn their language, which had almost been completely lost within their community.

 The focus of this archive is the transcription and translation of these recordings, but other parts of the Passamaquoddy culture and history are shared as well.
-The Passamaquoddy people wanted to be the cultural authorities of these recordings, which is why they decided to create an archive that their entire community can contribute to and access.
-This archive takes full advantage of the Local Contexts TK Labels to prevent the misuse of the Passamaquoddy cultural heritage, as a lot of the recordings are sacred ceremonies, or songs meant only for a certain gender or age group.
+The Passamaquoddy people wanted to be the cultural authorities of these recordings, which is why they decided to create an archive that their entire community could contribute to and access.
+This archive takes full advantage of the Local Contexts TK Labels to prevent the misuse of the Passamaquoddy cultural heritage, as a lot of the recordings are sacred ceremonies or songs meant only for a certain gender or age group.